AdobeDocs/campaign-learn.en/help/overview.md

 ---
 title: Adobe Campaign V8 Tutorials - Overview
-description: Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross channel execution.
+description: Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
 This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Standard.
 sub-product: Campaign V8
 feature: Overview
 role: User, Admin, Developer